rossta/rossta.github.com/source/blog/2016-03-02-a-ruby-antihero-thread-pool.html.md

 end
 ```

-Now we have a simple abstraction for handing concurrent work across a limited
+Now we have a simple abstraction for handling concurrent work across a limited
 number of threads.
 For more on this implementation, check out the original author's [blog post on
 the subject](http://www.burgestrand.se/articles/quick-and-simple-ruby-thread-pool.html).